gradle/gradle/design-docs/ide-integration.md

 #### The API

-    interface JavaView {
+    interface JavaSourceSettings {
         JavaVersion getSourceLanguageLevel()
     }

-    interface GradleProject {
+    interface JavaSourceAware {
-        ...
-        JavaView getJavaView()
+        JavaSourceSettings getJavaSourceSettings()
     }

-    interface EclipseJavaView {
+    interface EclipseProject extend JavaSourceAware {
-        JavaView getJavaView()
-        JavaVersion getSourceLanguageLevel()
     }

-    interface EclipseProject {
-        ...
-        EclipseJavaView getEclipseJavaView()
-    }

-- The `JavaView` interface describes Java-specific details for a model.
-It defines only one attribute, the `sourceLanguageLevel` which is represented by the `org.gradle.api.JavaVersion` enumeration.
-The language level is returned from Java plugin convention object.
+- The `JavaSourceSettings` interface describes Java-specific details for a model.
+  It initially defines only one attribute, the `sourceLanguageLevel` which is represented by the `org.gradle.api.JavaVersion` enumeration.
-(`JavaPluginConvention.getSourceCompatibility()`).
-- The `GradleProject` model has a new `getJavaView()` method returning a non-null value if the project applies the 'java' plugin.
-- The `EclipseJavaView` interface describes Java-specific details for an Eclipse model which can be customized by the 'eclipse' plugin.
-The `getJavaView` returns the same information as the `GradleProject.getJavaView()`.
-The `getSourceLanguageLevel()` might return the same source language level `getJavaView().getsourceLanguageLevel()` but it also respects the `eclipse.jdt.sourceCompatibility` configuration.
-- The `EclipseProject` model has a new `getEclipseJavaView()` method which returns a non-null EclipseJavaView instance if the project applies the 'java' plugin.
+- The `getSourceLanguageLevel()` returns the `eclipse.jdt.sourceCompatibility` level that is configurable within the `build.gradle` or per default uses similar version as `JavaConvention.sourceCompatibility` configuration.
+- For a no Java Project `JavaSourceAware.getJavaSourceSettings()` returns null
-- For older Gradle version the `JavaView.getSourceLanguageLevel()` always returns `JavaVersion.current()`.
+- For older Gradle version the `JavaSourceAware.getJavaSourceSettings()` always returns null.

 #### Implementation

-- Add `JavaView` with `getSourceLanguageLevel()` method
-- Extend `GradleProject` model to expose `JavaView`
-- Update DefaultGradleProject to implement new `getJavaView()` method
-- Update `GradleProjectBuilder` to set values for source language level
-    - return `null` if the project doesn't apply the 'java' plugin
-    - otherwise return the value from `JavaPluginConvention.getSourceCompatibility()`
-- Add the `EclipseJavaView` interface with the two methods defined
+- Add a `JavaSourceSettings` implementation with `JavaVersion getSourceLanguageLevel()`.
+- Introduce `JavaSourceAware` interface abstracting a common `JavaSourceSettings.getJavaSourceSettings()` method.
-- Extend `EclipseProject` model to expose `EclipseJavaView`
+- Update `EclipseProject` to extend `JavaSourceAware`.
-- Update DefaultEclipseProject to implement new `getEclipseJavaView()` method
+- Update DefaultEclipseProject to implement new `.getJavaSourceSettings()` method
-- Update `EclipseModelBuilder` to set values for the `EclipseJavaView`
+- Update `EclipseModelBuilder` to set values for the `JavaSourceSettings`
-    - return `null` if the project doesn't apply the 'java' plug-in
+    - return `null` if the project doesn't apply the `java-base` plug-in.
-    - otherwise configure it as follows
-        - the `getJavaView().getSourceLanguageLevel()` has the same result as `GradleProject.getJavaView()`
-        - the `getSourceLanguageLevel()` returns the value of `eclipse.jdt.sourceCompatibility` if defined, otherwise returns the result of`getJavaView().getSourceLanguageLevel()`
+    - otherwise `JavaSourceSettings.getSourceLanguageLevel()` returns the value of `eclipse.jdt.sourceCompatibility`.

 #### Test coverage

-- all test cases should be checked for the EclipseProject and for the GradleProject models
+- EclipseProject
+    - returns null for getJavaSourceSettings() for older target Gradle version
-    - old target Gradle version is used
+    - returns null for getJavaSourceSettings() for newer target Gradle version if Project no java-base plugin is applied
-    - project does not apply Java plugin
     - project applies the Java plugin
-        - project uses default source compatibility
         - 'eclipse' plugin does not define custom source compatibility via `eclipse.jdt.sourceCompatibility`
         - 'eclipse' plugin defines custom source compatibility via `eclipse.jdt.sourceCompatibility`
-        - project uses custom source compatibility
-            - 'eclipse' plugin does not define custom source compatibility via `eclipse.jdt.sourceCompatibility`
-            - 'eclipse' plugin defines custom source compatibility via `eclipse.jdt.sourceCompatibility`
+- Multiproject build with different source levels per subproject

 ### Story - Expose Java source level for Java projects to IDEA